Wickham (NSW)

 Wickham has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 24 projects likely impacting the area.
-Notable ones are Hunter Park Precinct, Newcastle Future Transit Corridor, The Store Newcastle, and Bowline.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects likely to impact the area.
+Notable projects include Hunter Park Precinct, Newcastle Future Transit Corridor, The Store Newcastle, and Bowline.
+Below is a list of projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.